 When your loved one needs more assistance with ADLs and IADLs (see below) than you can provide, this might be a reason to discuss moving, especially if their safety is at risk.

-- IADLs (Instrumental Activities of Daily Living) are tasks that are a necessary part of everyday life.
+IADLs (Instrumental Activities of Daily Living) are tasks that are a necessary part of everyday life.
 They require thought and planning.
 Examples are managing finances, managing transportation, shopping and meal preparation, housecleaning and home maintenance, managing communication, and obtaining medications.

-- ADLs (Activities of Daily Living) are more basic personal care tasks that are essential to independent living, health, and wellbeing.
+ADLs (Activities of Daily Living) are more basic personal care tasks that are essential to independent living, health, and well-being.
 Examples are bathing/showering, dressing and undressing, grooming and hygiene, transferring, walking, toileting, eating, and taking medications.

-When your loved does not want to do or cannot do these things for themselves, or when there is not enough manpower or finances to support their needs in their current home, a move to a different residence may ease their burden - and yours.
+When your loved one does not want to do or cannot do these things for themselves, or when there is not enough manpower or finances to support their needs in their current home, a move to a different residence may ease their burden - and yours.

-Take into consideration that family may live too far away to be able to provide regular assistance and supervision.
+Take into consideration that the family may live too far away to be able to provide regular assistance and supervision.
 Or maybe everything required with home ownership and maintenance is undesirable or overwhelming to them anymore.
 Or perhaps your loved one is lonely and would like to socialize with people their own age and with similar life experiences.
 And perhaps a change in their health simply requires more assistance than can be provided in their current home.

 A move could be the best decision for many reasons, and everyone’s situation is different, but it may be time to move if:

 Your loved one does not want to or cannot maintain and repair their home

-- Your loved one would like more activities, socialization, and less isolation
+Your loved one would like more activities, socialization, and less isolation

-- Your loved one needs regular care and/or supervision
+Your loved one needs regular care and/or supervision

-- Family is worried about their welfare and safety
+The family is worried about their welfare and safety

 Understand that many older adults fear being "put into a home" and forgotten about by their loved ones, or they fear how they will be treated in a facility.
 This may be an irrational fear, but it is very real to them.
 And you may feel guilt for having to move your loved one and not being able to take care of them yourself.
 Again, this may be an irrational response, but it is very real to you.
-It is because of these feelings and more that discussion and planning needs to happen early, rather than in response to a crisis and immediate need.
+It is because of these feelings and more that discussion and planning need to happen early, rather than in response to a crisis and immediate need.

-- I am not taking care of myself or my home (try to get specific).
+I am not taking care of myself or my home (try to get specific).

-- I could not get out of my home if an emergency happened, such as a fire.
+I could not get out of my home if an emergency happened, such as a fire.

 I cannot manage IADLs and ADLs (again, get specific), even with in-home help.

-- People stop coming to visit or I can no longer get out without a lot of help.
+People stop coming to visit or I can no longer get out without a lot of help.

 Typically, the first move may be from home to an ILF or ALF.
 The best plan, based on your loved one’s status, is to move to a location where they can remain for years.